Skip to main content

 Stress the Competing Signal

 Your body possesses a powerful and ancient system for managing perceived threats, governed by the hormone cortisol.
 This is your stress response.
-When you experience chronic stress, whether from work, personal challenges, or poor sleep, your levels remain elevated.
+When you experience chronic stress, whether from work, personal challenges, or poor sleep, your cortisol levels remain elevated.
 Cortisol’s message is one of survival and immediate energy mobilization.

 It tells the body to break down tissues for fuel and to be on high alert.
 This signal for survival directly competes with the signal for growth, repair, and optimization sent by your peptide therapy.
 The body, by design, will always prioritize the alarm signal of cortisol over the restorative signal of growth hormone.
 An environment of high stress effectively turns down the volume on the messages your peptide therapy is trying to send, limiting its potential from the outset.